dnbexperience/eufemia/packages/dnb-design-system-portal/src/pages/uilib/usage/first-steps/vue.md

 }
 ```

-And the Syntax would look like:
+And the syntax would look like:

 ```html
 <template lang="html">